-B. The second USB-C receptacle is used with a USB-C cable except the other end was stripped to expose the positive wire and ground, this stripped cable was ordered online but can also be done by stripping an existing USB-C cable.
-The exposed endings were soldered to a jumper wire so that it can be connected with the 3-pin GPIO cable and connected to the power port as shown in figure 4, as well a HDMI ribbon cable is provided to transmit data between the microcontroller and the screen as shown in figure 3.
+Figure 4: Special USB-C End Soldered to 3-Pin GPIO Cable The exposed endings were soldered to a jumper wire so that it can be connected with the 3-pin GPIO cable and connected to the power port as shown in figure 4.

-Now that the power circuit has been properly set up the Raspberry Pi was set up using an SD card.
-The SD card was first written on before being inserted into the microcontroller.
-The SD card was flashed with the Raspberry Pi OS which can be found on the Raspberry Pi website under "Software".
-The process of flashing presents various prompts and ends with the naming of the microcontroller.
-Once that was complete, the SD card was ready to be inserted in the microcontroller in the SD port located under the microcontroller.
-We required a keyboard and mouse to navigate the desktop of the OS.
-Otherwise, we used the USB-A cable provided by the ROADOM screen to power the touch screen and use the on-screen keyboard.
-This desktop is similar to most OS and can be used to store the PICO-8 game's github repository in the files as we would on a laptop.
+With the power circuit properly set up, the Raspberry Pi was configured using an SD card.
+The SD card was first prepared by flashing it with the Raspberry Pi OS, available on the Raspberry Pi website under "Software."
+The flashing process involved following several prompts and naming the microcontroller.
+Once completed, the SD card was inserted into the SD port located beneath the Raspberry Pi.
+To navigate the desktop of the OS, we used a keyboard and mouse.
+Alternatively, we used the USB-A cable provided with the ROADOM screen to power the touchscreen and utilize its on-screen keyboard.
+The desktop interface is similar to most operating systems, allowing us to store the PICO-8 game's GitHub repository in its file system, just as we would on a standard laptop.

-In order for the game to be launched the PICO-8 engine was downloaded from the PICO-8 website.
-This was achieved by launching the OS internet explorer and navigating to the PICO-8 website and downloading the Raspberry Pi version.
-Once PICO-8 was set up, through the terminal, the Raspberry Pi was configured to boot on CLI by launching the configuration tool by bash: 'sudo raspi-config' from there we navigated to System Options -> Boot/Auto Login -> Console Autologin and set to CLI.
-For the startup script, we ran in bash 'nano ~/start_pico8.sh' then we added the lines and saved '#!/bin/bash/home/pi/pico-8/pico8 -run /home/pi/pico-8/carts/yourgame.p8'.
-Next, the file was made executable by running 'chmod +x ~/start_pico8.sh'.
+To launch the game, the PICO-8 engine was downloaded from the PICO-8 website.
+This was done by opening the internet browser on the Raspberry Pi, navigating to the PICO-8 website, and downloading the Raspberry Pi version of the software.
+Once PICO-8 was installed, the Raspberry Pi was configured to boot into the Command Line Interface (CLI) using the terminal.

+This was achieved by running the command, 'sudo raspi-config', navigating to System Options -> Boot/Auto Login -> Console Autologin, and setting the boot mode to CLI.
+To create a startup script for the game, we opened the terminal and ran, 'nano ~/start_pico8.sh'.
+We then added the following lines to the script: #!/bin/bash /home/pi/pico-8/pico8 -run

+/home/pi/pico-8/carts/yourgame.p8, and saved the file.
+Finally, the script was made executable by running the command, 'chmod $+x \sim$ /start_pico8.sh' in the terminal.

-Lastly, the Joystick controllers are "Newegg for the Retro Gamepad Joystick Raspberry Pi Gamepad Controller" and were connected to the USB-A ports on the microcontroller.
+Also, the joystick controllers are "Newegg for the Retro Gamepad Joystick Raspberry Pi Gamepad Controller" and were connected to the USB-A ports on the microcontroller.
 Figure 2 shows a simple diagram of how all of the components are connected in a high level for reference.

-According to the product description on Newegg for the "Retro Gamepad Joystick Raspberry Pi Gamepad Controller", it can connect to a Raspberry Pi by a standard 2.0 USB port.
+According to the product description on Newegg for the joystick controllers, it can connect to a Raspberry Pi by a standard 2.0 USB port.
 It comes with a 5.6ft long cord, which is long enough for playing video games at a comfortable distance, and it comes with two controllers which are needed for our teamwork-based two player video game.
 The Raspberry Pi 4 Model B is known to have more RAM for better performance.
 It is also compatible with PICO-8, making it easier for us to code for the Raspberry Pi.